2024-2025 Edition

 SPAN101 Elementary Spanish I

 This introductory course is designed for students without prior Spanish language study.
-Students will develop basic receptive and productive language skills (reading, listening, writing, and speaking) along with an awareness of the various cultures of the Spanish-speaking world, including the US.
+Students will develop basic receptive and productive language skills (reading, listening, writing, and speaking) along with an awareness of the various cultures of the Spanish-speaking world, including the United States.
+Note that Span 101 and Span 102 are designed as a year-long course, with each course covering half of the textbook, along with other materials.
+Completion of Span 102, or evidence of appropriate level, will be required to continue onto Intermediate Spanish (111-112).

 Offering: Host